Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Xenos retires during his press conference and Leona bursts out laughing

+Xenos announces that he will not be entering this years tournament as he wants to give the the next generation a chance(Ace and Alex)

 - Cut away to the backstory of the CNS and it purpose(much of this info will be reveal t be false later own)

   Spike is shown watching it